Disney World Restaurant Discounts & Coupons

 Refillable Mugs

-All of the Disney resorts offer refillable insulated mugs for $15.49 plus tax.
-For the rest of your stay, refills on coffee, sodas (Coca-Cola products), iced tea and sometimes cocoa are FREE.
+All of the Disney resorts offer refillable insulated mugs for $17.99+tax for the length of your stay (in practice, that means 14 days, no matter how long your stay is).
+With these mugs, refills on coffee, sodas (Coca-Cola products), iced tea and hot cocoa are FREE.
 (Milk and juice are NOT included.)
-If you are staying for a week or so and you drink a lot of coffee or soft drinks, this can save you quite a bit of money.
-These mugs can be used only at your “home” resort, not in the theme parks.
+If you drink a lot of coffee, iced tea or soft drinks, this can save you quite a bit of money.
+These mugs can be refilled at the resorts, but not in the theme parks.

 Refillable Drinks